 Virginia Solar Congress

-The 2017 Virginia Solar Congress was a huge success!
+3rd Annual Virginia Solar Congress a great success!

 Learn the basics of how solar works on a home or small business, the economics behind solar, and the incentives available to you.
 If you are new to solar or considering going solar, this is the session for you!

 - Vincent Jerkovich, Solar United Neighbors (presentation)

 - Advancing Rooftop Solar Policy in VA: Roundtable Discussion

 In this policy roundtable, we’ll discuss practical steps for advancing solar policy in Virginia.
 Industry experts will offer their perspectives on effective legislation and practical steps you can take to support fair solar policy in Virginia.

 - Facilitated by: Aaron Sutch, Solar United Neighbors